 In this paper, we provide novel evidence on the powerful impact of such hidden connections among influential agents in financial markets.
 In particular, we explore hidden connections between mutual fund managers and firm executives of the publicly traded companies whose stocks the funds invest in.
-To address our research question, we make use of social connection data from the world's largest social networking platform-Facebook (facebook.com)-which at the time of writing numbered more than two billion monthly active users.
+To address our research question, we make use of social connection data from the world's largest social networking platform-Facebook (facebook.com)-the third-most visited website in the United States numbering more than 200 million monthly active users at the time of writing.
 Specifically, we assemble a data set of 71,000 manually identified Facebook profiles of fund managers and firm officers active in the period 1984-2020.
 Using data on their connections and interactions on Facebook, we classify friendship ties that are public versus those that are hidden by one (or even both) sides of a connected pair.